Jayich-Lab/eom/README.md

 # Electro-optic Modulator

-The design for this project is based heavily on work done in the [Will Lab](https://www.will-lab.com/)
+The design for this project is based heavily on work done in the [Will Lab](https://www.will-lab.com/) that they generously shared with us.

 ![eom2](eom_2.jpg)